 After passing the gate, visitors enter the temple's main area, whose buildings encircle an inner courtyard with a small pond and some garden space.
 A circular route then leads through the various main buildings, including the Butsuden, the temple's main hall, and the Sodo, a meditation hall, both of which were built in the early 20th century.
 Another important building along the way is the Hatto, whose main object of worship is a statue of the temple's founder.

-Monzen can be reached by direct buses from Wajima (35 minutes, 760 yen, every 1-3 hours).
-While access from Wakura Onsen is indirect and requires taking the Noto Railway to Anamizu (35 minutes, 680 yen, hourly departures) and then transferring to a bus bound for Monzen (35 minutes, 690 yen, every 1-3 hours).
-Finally, there are infrequent, direct buses from Hakui Station to Sojiji-mae bus stop (90 minutes, 1530 yen, every 2-4 hours).
+Sojiji Temple is a 15 minute walk from Monzen bus stop.
+Monzen can be reached by direct buses from Wajima (35 minutes, 760 yen, every 1-3 hours), while access from Wakura Onsen is indirect and requires taking the Noto Railway to Anamizu (35 minutes, 690 yen, hourly departures) and then transferring to a bus bound for Monzen (35 minutes, 690 yen, every 1-3 hours).